agentml/ahn-ml-lab.github.io/index.md

 ### **News**
-- I'll be visiting DeepMind in March to give an Invited Talk
+- I'll be visiting DeepMind in March to give a talk
 - I'm serving as an Area Chair for UAI 2020
 - 2 papers accepted in ICLR 2020
 - Teaching [CS 536: Machine Learning](https://hackmd.io/@Tn97A1U0QG6gBtFPXRh4oQ/B1sZLO55r) in Spring 2020